 - Remove and scrub the grates.
 Clean grates create a nice grill mark and also prevent any kind of sticking.

-- Clean all the components of the grill such as the burner tubes.
+- Clean all the components of the grill, such as the burner tubes.

-- Try to first wipe the interior of the lid, and then wipe the exterior part.
+- Try first to wipe the interior of the lid and then wipe the exterior part.

-Point to note: use cleaning tips that accompany the grill manual, so as to keep your grill in tip-top condition.
+Point to note: use cleaning tips that accompany the grill manual so as to keep your grill in tip-top condition.